Sean Scully: 2018

+2019

 Opulent Ascension, 2019, sculpture.
 Basilica of San Giorgio Maggiore, Venice.

 In 2019, the exhibition Sean Scully: Sea Star opened at The National Gallery, London, showcasing Scully's work alongside works by J. M. W. Turner.
 On 6 April 2019, director Nick Willing's documentary film Unstoppable.
 Sean Scully & The Art of Everything aired nationally in the UK on BBC Two.
 For the 58th Venice Biennale, Scully presented Sean Scully: Human at the Basilica of San Giorgio Maggiore, an exhibition of recent paintings and a new sculpture titled Opulent Ascension under the dome of the late Renaissance church by Andrea Palladio.

+2020s

+From 11 May to 21 September 2025, the Parrish Art Museum exhibited “Sean Scully: The Albee Barn, Montauk,” a survey of Scully’s art created between 1981 and 2024, including the month he spent in Montauk in the summer of 1982.
+The catalog was published by Hatje Cantz (ISBN 978-3-775-75942-7).

+From 8 October 2025 to 14 December 2025, the Estorick Collection of Modern Italian Art exhibited Sean Scully: Mirroring "showcasing a body of his work alongside that of Italian master Giorgio Morandi."
+The exhibit displayed paintings, etchings and sculptures created between 1964 and the present.

 Critical reception

-Arthur Danto wrote that “Sean Scully’s name belongs on the shortest of short lists of the major painters of our time”, continuing that “Scully’s historical importance lies in the way he has brought the great achievement of Abstract Expressionist painting into the contemporary moment - and in a way overcome the terms of the paragon that sent painting into exile.”
+Arthur Danto wrote that “Sean Scully’s name belongs on the shortest of short lists of the major painters of our time”, continuing that "Scully’s historical importance lies in the way he has brought the great achievement of Abstract Expressionist painting into the contemporary moment – and in a way overcome the terms of the paragon that sent painting into exile."